danhyrjak/export-appsettings-to-json/README.md

 ## Build

+### Prerequisites

- To build this solution you must have node.js globally installed along with the **tfx-cli** npm package.
+ To build this solution you must have node.js globally installed along with the **tfx-cli** npm package and TypeScript.

+### Build Steps

- Run npm i to install the project dependancies.
+ 1. Run **npm install** to install the project dependancies.

- Update the publisher field in vss-extensions.json to match the publisher you wish to deploy this task under.
+ 2. Update the publisher field in vss-extensions.json to match the publisher you wish to deploy this task under.

+ 3. change directory into the **exportAppSettingsToJson** and run the **tsc** command to generate index.js from the index.ts file.

- Run: tfx extension create to build a release zip of the extension ready for upload.
+ 4. finally, run **tfx extension create** to build a release zip of the extension ready for upload to the marketplace.